Fellwyn/Fellwyn/README.md

-- 👋 Hi, I’m @kaunfell
+ 👋 Hi, I’m @kaunfell

+I like coding, games and pixel art.
-- 👀 Gaming and making games is a great way to learn new things.
+Gaming and making games is a great way to learn new things.

-- 🌱 I’m currently learning React.
+:four_leaf_clover: I like HTML, CSS and Javascript, and I’m currently learning React.

 <!---
 kaunfell/kaunfell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.